-Banking In the UK: The Mass Exodus
+Banking in the UK: Navigating the Mass Exodus

 The uncertainty of Brexit accompanied by the phasing out of LIBOR has turned the financial services industry in Europe on its head.
 As organizations take precautions amidst the uncertainty, it has become evident that the number one financial hub in the world has begun to fall from its pedestal.